 - Carthay Circle Lounge (California Adventure)

 Disneyland has always opened reservations at table service restaurants 60 days in advance, but hasn’t been reliably doing that for all restaurants lately.
 That makes it hard to know even when to try for reservations.
 My best advice is to try in the pre-dawn hours 60 days in advance, and then just keep checking.
 Disneyland often appears to be releasing these reservations in dribs and drabs.
+Websites like Mouse Dining and Mouse Watcher can assist in this search for a fee.

 If you can’t get a reservation though, don’t despair.
 Because of the scarcity, a lot of guests are booking multiple reservations to hedge their bets and cancelling some as their plans firm up.
 Snagging those cancellations is possible with some persistence and refreshing, especially a day or two before your trip.
 And there is some walkup availability offered for these restaurants.
 You can join a same day walkup wait list on the Disneyland app on the day of your visit.